 The Green Energy Institute is the latest addition to Lewis & Clark’s Environmental and Natural Resources Law Program.
-Currently in its first year of operation, the Green Energy Institute is undertaking a suite of policy projects.
-Our work is designed to hasten the transition to a 100% renewable power grid by improving existing incentives in order to entice investment from energy-market stakeholders that current policies disregard.
+Currently in its second year of operation, the Green Energy Institute is undertaking a suite of policy projects.
+Our work is designed to hasten the transition to a 100% renewable power grid by improving existing policies and incentives in order to entice investment from diverse energy-market stakeholders.

 We are eager to hear from all participants in the energy market.
 We believe that every constituency has valuable lessons to teach about the strengths and weaknesses of current renewable energy policy.
 Please feel free to contact us.